nunof07/space-patrol/README.md

 -   Run `npm install` in project folder.
 -   Run `npm run info` to see all available scripts.
 -   Run `npm start` to serve game and watch for changes.
+-   Run `npm run test:watch` to start tests and watch for changes.